ray-project/ray/doc/source/ray-core/tasks.rst

 .. _ray-object-refs:

-Passing object refs to remote functions
+Passing object refs to Ray tasks
 ---------------------------------------

-`Object refs <objects.html>`__ can also be passed into remote functions.
+In addition to values, `Object refs <objects.html>`__ can also be passed into remote functions.
 When the function actually gets executed, **the argument will be automatically dereferenced as the underlying value**.
 For example, take this function:

 .. tabbed:: Python